tobek/laminae/00-vi-facets.md

 ## Means

 The facets of REF[Creation], REF[Equilibrium], and REF[Dissolution] are forces that fuel reality.
 They are, respectively: the inhale, the pause, and the exhale---a cycle harnessed by every being in support of its goals.
-These three facets lie in a careful balance, for any disparity would over aeons result respectively in overflow, stagnation, or annihilation.
-Those who believe that the same matter has been endlessly cycling from an infinite past feel this balance very deeply, but those who believe that there was once nothing which at some point gave rise to something must believe in a delicate imbalance in favor of creation in order to the presence of things.
+These three facets lie in a careful balance, for any disparity would over aeons result in overflow, stagnation, or annihilation.
+Those who believe that the same matter has been endlessly cycling from an infinite past feel this balance very deeply, but those who believe that there was once nothing which at some point gave rise to something must believe in a delicate imbalance in favor of creation in order to account for the presence of our reality.

-Where other facets can be antagonistic towards each other, each seeing their own way as more truly reflecting the nature of things, the facets of Means tend to acknowledge the necessity of balance.
-Despite the fervor with which adherents pursue their means, the wise know that each facet would eventually stall in the absence of one of the others.
+Where other facets can be antagonistic towards each other, each seeing their own way as more truly reflecting the nature of things, the facets of Means tend to acknowledge the necessity of balance and cycles.
+Despite the fervor with which adherents pursue their means, the wise know that each facet would eventually stall in the absence of the others.

 ### Creation